tamurafatherree/fooddesert/README.md

 ### Step 3: Generate the site with Jekyll

-To generate the site, run this command…
+Run this command…

 ```
-jekyll serve
+jekyll build
 ```

-This will also start the jekyll server so you can view the site on your local computer.

 ### Step 4: Publish